 The status of your Federated Service will automatically reflect the real-time status of the underlying Kubernetes services, for example:

-Note the ‘LoadBalancer Ingress’ addresses of your Federated Service correspond with the ‘LoadBalancer Ingress’ addresses of all of the underlying Kubernetes services (once these have been allocated - this may take a few seconds).
+Note: The ‘LoadBalancer Ingress’ addresses of your Federated Service correspond with the ‘LoadBalancer Ingress’ addresses of all of the underlying Kubernetes services (once these have been allocated - this may take a few seconds).
 For inter-cluster and inter-cloud-provider networking between service shards to work correctly, your services need to have an externally visible IP address.
-Service Type: Loadbalancer is typically used for this, although other options (e.g. External IP’s) exist.
+Service Type: Loadbalancer is typically used for this, although other options (for example External IPs) exist.

 To render the underlying service shards healthy, we need to add backend Pods behind them.
 This is currently done directly against the API endpoints of the underlying clusters (although in future the Federation server will be able to do all this for you with a single command, to save you the trouble).
 For example, to create backend Pods in 13 underlying clusters:

 for CLUSTER in asia-east1-c asia-east1-a asia-east1-b \ europe-west1-d europe-west1-c europe-west1-b \ us-central1-f us-central1-a us-central1-b us-central1-c \ us-east1-d us-east1-c us-east1-b do kubectl --context=$CLUSTER run nginx --image=nginx:1.11.1-alpine --port=80 done

 run=nginx labels required to associate the backend pods with their services.